geomoose/gm3/docs/howto/style-the-toolbar.md

-# How to style the toolbar
+# How-to style the toolbar

 Want to change the styling for a toolbar icon?
 No problem!
 GeoMoose was written in order to provide easy-to-override CSS.
 Making it easy to change icons, colours, and other styles without writing any code!